 Atropine (By injection)

-Treats heart rhythm problems, stomach or bowel problems, and certain types of poisoning.
+Treats heart rhythm problems, stomach or bowel problems, and certain types of poisoning (including nerve agent or insecticide poisoning).
 Also used before surgery to decrease saliva.

 How to Use This Medicine: